Sacred Ground. Common Ground.

-Twenty-five years ago, we were faced with an act of domestic terrorism, which killed 168 innocent men, women and children.
-It was a time of utter confusion, fear and heartbreak.
+Twenty-five years ago, Oklahoma City faced an act of domestic terrorism, which killed 168 innocent men, women and children.
+It was a time of confusion, fear and heartbreak.
 To get through this devastating time, people clung to one emotion – hope.

 It was hope that gave family members, survivors, first responders and community members the strength to come together within months of the bombing to begin conversations on how to design a place where those who were killed, those who survived and those changed forever would always be remembered.

 The Memorial would like to extend their deepest gratitude to all those who came together in 1995 and give the gift of Better Conversations to the community.
 With the uncertainty of what is happening in our world today, it is more critical than ever to stay connected and work through challenging issues.
-Social distancing does not mean you can’t engage in better conversations.
-Use online tools to connect with others and give and receive support during these difficult times.
+Use the online tools below to connect with others and give and receive support during these difficult times.

 The Memorial created Better Conversations as a way for individuals to come together and discuss sensitive or controversial topics in a civil manner.
 Materials were developed to share with clubs, schools, churches, and others interested in hosting discussions.

 Better Conversations Online Series